Phase 1B – Southern Tinamba Modernisation

 After the pipeline has been installed can I request a new outlet or domestic & stock connection or change from gravity to direct connection?

 Yes, new connections can be requested and installed after construction of the pipeline where spare capacity is assessed as being available.
-The same would apply to a change from gravity to direct connection or vice versa.
 However, the changes would be at the customer’s cost and can only be installed during the winter shutdown period.

 What is the proposed pipeline alignment?